chomelc/BreakEven/README.md

 ## Features

-- **ROI Calculator** - Estimate when your side project breaks even based on costs, pricing, and growth projections
+- **ROI Calculator** (Core) - Estimate when your side project breaks even based on costs, pricing, and growth projections
-- **Pricing Calculator** - Experiment with different price points and conversion rates to optimize revenue
+- **Pricing Calculator** (Core) - Experiment with different price points and conversion rates to optimize revenue
-- **Churn Calculator** - Understand the impact of customer churn on your recurring revenue over time
+- **Churn Calculator** (Pro) - Understand the impact of customer churn on your recurring revenue over time
-- **MRR Growth Simulator** - Visualize monthly recurring revenue growth with adjustable inputs and projections
+- **MRR Growth Simulator** (Pro) - Visualize monthly recurring revenue growth with adjustable inputs and projections
-- **Retention Impact** - See how retention improvements affect customer lifetime value and overall profitability
+- **Retention Impact** (Pro) - See how retention improvements affect customer lifetime value and overall profitability

 Each calculator includes:
 - Interactive charts and visualizations